YunxiJiang/employee-management-system/README.md

 ## Usage

-1. Create database called "employee_managemant_system" and import "employee_management_system.sql"
+1. Create database called "project" and import "project.sql"
 2. Run "index.php" (This is the first page of the project)

 ## Functions